Kernel Two-Sample Tests for Manifold Data: Introduction

 We begin by proving the consistency of the kernel test when the data densities lie on a smooth manifold without a boundary.
 We then extend the theory to submanifolds with a smooth boundary.
 The manifold with boundary setting includes, as a special case, the Euclidean data case, where $p$ and $q$ are supported on a compact domain in $\R^m$ with a smooth boundary, and $d=m$.
 The theory also extends to the case where manifold data are corrupted by additive Gaussian noise in the ambient space $\R^m$.
 We show, theoretically, that as long as the coordinate-wise Gaussian noise level $\sigma$ is less than $\gamma/\sqrt{m}$ up to an absolute constant ($\gamma$ being the kernel bandwidth parameter), the kernel tests computed from noisy data have the same theoretical consistency rate as clean data lying on the manifold.
 In this case, the test consistency is determined only by the pair of two densities of the clean manifold data.

 Our experiments demonstrate that the test power can be maintained (for fixed test level) as the ambient dimensionality $m$ increases for low-dimensional manifold data embedded in high-dimensional space.
 Specifically, we construct an example of group-transformed images with increasingly refined resolution (i.e., increasing image size).
 We also conduct experiments on noise-corrupted data.
 In the theoretical regime of small additive noise, the performance of kernel tests on noisy data is similar to that on clean data, as predicted by the theory.
-Next, we apply kernel tests to the more complicated hand-written digits data set, which no longer lies on known manifolds.
+Next, we apply kernel tests to the more complicated hand-written digits data set, which no longer lies exactly on manifolds.
 We demonstrate that kernel bandwidth much smaller than the median distance bandwidth can provide better performance.
-Finally, we investigate non-PSD kernels, which may or may not satisfy the proposed theoretical conditions.
+Finally, we numerically show that non-PSD kernels that may or may not satisfy the proposed theoretical conditions can provide a kernel test with power.